Geralddtan/v4/content/featured/Multi Object Tracking/index.md

 showInProjects: true
 ---

 Currently pursuing a Computer Vision research paper on multi object tracking of soccer players from live broadcast videos.
 I hope to provide a platform to democratise sports analytics in soccer through easy access to match tracking data.
-This project is under the guidiance of Prof Dong [https://www.comp.nus.edu.sg/cs/bio/dongjs/]
+This project is under the guidiance of <a href = 'https://www.comp.nus.edu.sg/cs/bio/dongjs/' color='hotpink'> Prof Dong </a>